Teja-123-byte/Medical-Agent/README.md

 npm run build       # Create a production build npm run preview     # Preview the production build locally
 ```

+No database or external service is required to run the dashboard simulations locally.
+Add a persistence layer only if saved patient scenarios need to survive page refreshes or be shared across users and devices.

 ## Testing